 - Legal teams who may need to intervene in situations where an incident creates a legal or regulatory challenge

 Obviously, not all of these stakeholders will be notified about every incident.
 Simple incidents don’t require sending out alerts to CXOs and PR teams, for example.
-Likewise, developers may only need to be notified about incidents that relate to applications or code they manage; they don’t need to receive notifications for problems that are purely infrastructure-related (such as a disk failure).
+Likewise, developers may only need to be notified about incidents that relate to applications or code they manage.
+They don’t need to receive notifications for problems that are purely infrastructure-related (such as a disk failure).

-Tailored Stakeholder Notifications
+Tailored Stakeholder Communication Plan

 In most cases, it’s not feasible to tailor alert messages to each type of stakeholder every time a problem occurs.
 Nor is it highly practical to attempt to write a different message for each and every stakeholder, since your company may sometimes find itself needing to notify a group or individual that it had not planned to contact previously.